GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{Geometry Layer}

 All geometry-layer functionality is implemented in PyTorch \cite{paszkePyTorchImperativeStyle2019}, enabling native parallel execution and automatic differentiation.
 Details are given in \ref{ap:geometry_layer}.
-The current implementation is tailored to this aircraft parametrization but could be generalized in future work.
+The current implementation is tailored to this aircraft parametrization.
 We now discuss three methods for latent space coordination in detail.